Tekla Structures on-premises licensing

 In Tekla Structures, you can define two server addresses separated by a semicolon (;).
 This way, if there is a maintenance break on one of the servers, users can obtain the license from the other server.

-Defining several license servers might slow down the starting of Tekla Structures.
+Defining several license servers may slow down the starting of Tekla Structures.
 Therefore, we do not recommend defining more than two servers.

 License server hardware